2022 Illinois House of Representatives election: District 48

 The district had been represented by Democrat Terra Costa Howard since January 9, 2019.
 Howard was re-elected with 53.8% of the vote in 2020.
-Howard was redistricted to the 42nd Representative district and was re-elected in her new district.
+Howard was redistricted to the 42nd district and was re-elected in her new boundaries.
 Azam Nizamuddin, an attorney, was the Democratic nominee.
 Jennifer Sanalitro, a sales executive, was the Republican nominee.

 District 49

-The district has been represented by Democrat Maura Hirschauer since January 13, 2021.
+The district had been represented by Democrat Maura Hirschauer since January 13, 2021.
 Hirschauer was first elected with 54.2% of the vote in 2020.
 Bartlett mayor Kevin Wallace was the Republican nominee.

 District 50

 The district had been represented by Republican Keith R. Wheeler since January 14, 2015.
 Wheeler was re-elected with 56.4% of the vote in 2020.
-Wheeler was redistricted to the 83rd Representative district lost re-election in his new district.
-Democratic state Representative Barbara Hernandez was redistricted from the 83rd Representative district and was the Democratic nominee.
+Wheeler was redistricted to the 83rd Representative district and lost re-election in his new boundaries.
+83rd district state representative Barbara Hernandez was the Democratic nominee.
 Donald Walter, the director of diocesan partnerships at the Augustine Institute, was the Republican nominee.